rsergio07/SRE-Exercises/exercises/exercise4/README.md

 At the end of this exercise, you should accomplish the following:

-> **[!IMPORTANT]**
+> **[IMPORTANT]**
-> Use the Minikube dashboard to visually inspect the deployment and service.
+> Use the Minikube dashboard to inspect the deployment and service.
 Ensure all pods are running, and the application is accessible.
 > ![k8s_dashboard](k8s_dashboard.png)

 ---

 ## Cleanup

-Once you have completed the exercise and confirmed the application is running and visible in the Minikube dashboard, you can clean up the resources to ensure your environment is tidy and ready for the next exercise.
+After completing the exercise, clean up the resources to keep your environment tidy.

-### Steps to Clean Up

 1. **Delete the Deployment**:
    ```bash
    kubectl delete -f deployment.yaml
    ```
-   This will delete the deployment and the associated pods.

 2. **Delete the Service**:
    ```bash
    kubectl delete -f service.yaml
    ```
-   This will delete the service that exposed the application.

 3. **Verify All Resources Are Deleted**:
-   Check that there are no running pods or services in the default namespace:
    ```bash
    kubectl get pods
    ```